This is an encore of the program which was originally broadcast in August of 2017.

 Starlings are native to Europe, where Mozart lived, but they are an invasive species in North America and are widely despised for their many bad habits.
 But as Ms. Haupt writes, starlings are also smart, curious and beautiful – something she discovered firsthand when she adopted a starling chick as part of her research for the book.

-Ms. Haupt is a naturalist, philosopher, and author of several books, including The Urban Bestiary and Crow Planet , which won the 2010 Sigurd F. Olson Writing Award.
-She lives in Seattle, where she joins us by phone for this interview.
+Ms. Haupt lives in Seattle and is a naturalist, philosopher, and author of several books, including The Urban Bestiary and Crow Planet , which won the 2010 Sigurd F. Olson Writing Award.